Automattic/ghactivity/readme.txt

 Monitor all your activity on GitHub, and posts reports about it on your WordPress site.

 If you find bugs, you can report them [here](http://wordpress.org/support/plugin/ghactivity), or submit a pull request [on GitHub](https://github.com/jeherve/ghactivity/).

+You can also use the `[jeherve_ghactivity]` shortcode to display stats on the frontend.

 == Installation ==